 To further improve training efficiency, we enhance our representation with an explicit voxel-based strategy.
 However, using a single voxel grid is infeasible to model the dynamic expression motion.
 Previous methods~\cite{pumarola2020d, fang2022fast} utilize deep MLPs to alleviate this issue but lead to a quite time-consuming convergence process.
 In our solution, we take the expression prior from 3DMM and use its expression coefficients to condition multiple voxel grids, which is the key to efficient and effective avatar creation.

-\textbf{Expression Motion.} In the traditional PCA-based 3DMM~\cite{gerig2018morphable}, the face model can be deformed through a linear combination of its expression PCA bases.
-To leverage the expression prior of 3DMM and the expressive power of neural voxels, we use the expression coefficients as the weights to concatenate multiple Motion Voxel Grid (MVG) bases into an entire MVG to represent the expression motion.
-Specifically, each dimension of MVG bases uses the same expression coefficient $\theta\in\mathbb{R}^{N}$ as the corresponding 3DMM expression basis, where $N$ denotes the dimension of 3DMM expression bases.
-From another point of view, MVG bases can be considered as ``neural'' expression bases for head motion, which is able to present more detailed motion in a wider range (including the ears and hair regions).
+\textbf{Expression Motion.} In the traditional PCA-based 3DMM~\cite{blanz1999a, gerig2018morphable}, the face model can be deformed through a linear combination of its expression PCA basis.
+To leverage the expression prior of 3DMM and the expressive power of neural voxels, we use the expression coefficients as the weights to concatenate multiple Motion Voxel Grid (MVG) basis into an entire MVG to represent the expression motion.
+Specifically, each dimension of MVG basis uses the same expression coefficient $\theta\in\mathbb{R}^{N}$ as the corresponding 3DMM expression basis, where $N$ denotes the dimension of 3DMM expression basis.
+From another point of view, MVG basis can be considered as ``neural'' expression basis for head motion, which is able to present more detailed motion in a wider range (including the ears and hair regions).
 The process can be formulated as: